umcu/clinlp/CONTRIBUTING.md

 ### Additions

 We will happily consider requests or contributions concerning new additions.
 Please keep in mind that `clinlp` is intended to be a collection of generic components that process clinical text written in Dutch.
 If the proposed addition does not meet those criteria, a separate release might be a better option.
-We typically don't include preprocessing components (e.g. fixing encodings, de-identification, etc.), as those should preferably be handled at the source.
+We typically also don't include preprocessing components (e.g. fixing encodings, de-identification, etc.), as those should preferably be handled at the source.

 #### Feature requests